For Industry

 The change:

-• aligns with the European Union (EU) Lighting Ecodesign regulation, where possible, and encourage the supply of energy efficient models saving money, energy and emissions
+- aligns with the European Union (EU) Lighting Ecodesign regulation, where possible, and encourages the supply of energy efficient models saving money, energy and emissions

 Complying with the determination

-Suppliers must register in scope LED lamps on or before the commencement date, 3 March 2026, to supply models on and after the commencement date.
+Suppliers must register in scope LED lamps on or before the commencement date, 3 March 2026, to supply models on and after this date.

-You can choose to register models with the Greenhouse and Energy Minimum Standards (GEMS) Regulator using the Energy Rating Product Registration system at any time.
+You can choose to register models with the Greenhouse and Energy Minimum Standards (GEMS) Regulator using the Energy Rating Product Registration system.
+Products may be registered as:

-You must submit the correct, corresponding documentation with your application, including testing evidence and labelling requirements.
+You must submit the correct, corresponding technical information or documentation as necessary with your application, including testing evidence and labelling requirements.

 This means all in scope models need to meet MEPS and be registered.
 Models not registered from the commencement date will be noncompliant (apart from existing stock subject to grandfathering provisions).